3D Scanning Clean Up & Modification Service

 When choosing a substance to 3D printing; accuracy, flexibility, and strength of the material, are factors you should consider when making your selection.

 Your next step is to copy your STL file to the 3D printer and follow the procedure for filling and refilling of the various materials.
 Adjust the thickness for each layer and provide any other material the settings required for your style of printer.
 Your product can be printed in as little as a few hours, or as much as a few days depending on how large it is.

 You can now take your 3D printed product out of the printer.
 Take your time to avoid injuries and breakage, and carefully remove any unwanted powders.
 Once you are satisfied, clean up your workspace, and repeat the process again with your next part or design!

-If all that seems overly complicated, we have found that almost everyone we talk to is surprised by how quickly and cheaply it’s possible to have something 3D printed.
+So, how much does it cost to get stuff 3D printed?
+If you’re just looking for a price, all of the above may seem overly complicated.
+We have found that almost everyone we talk to is surprised by how quickly and cheaply it’s possible to have something 3D printed.
 Rather than spending thousands of dollars on 3D-rendering software and hundreds of hours trying to use it, as well as the time and cost of purchasing a 3D printer and learning how to use it, send your job to us instead.
 For a few hundred dollars (sometimes less, sometimes more, depending on what you need) we can usually print your part or product and get it to you in a matter of days, saving you lots of time and money!

 Call 1.888.202.2052 or email firstname.lastname@example.org for more info.